 The proposed project includes eight free-standing buildings totaling 298,576 square feet of floor area.
+The tentative tract map would subdivide the site to provide separate lots for each building, plus common area.
 The buildings are of steel frame and concrete block (CMU) and metal panel construction.
 Each building will have a gross floor area of 37,322 square feet comprised of a nearly square main building with an office annex on the south elevation.
 Two story interiors are proposed - a ground floor and 5,000 square foot mezzanine.
 Overall building heights are about 34 feet.
-Other improvements include parking for 190 vehicles and approximately 2.37 acres of landscaping (Exhibit 2a).
-A Tentative Tract Map No. 37331 is proposed to subdivide the property (Exhibit 3).
+Other improvements include parking for 190 vehicles and approximately 2.37 acres of landscaping.